UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 Let's fix that:

 ~~~
-$ git add mars.txt
+$ git add ui-example.sh
-$ git commit -m "Add concerns about effects of Mars' moons on Wolfman"
+$ git commit -m "Add comment on what `read` command does"
 ~~~
 {: .language-bash}

 ~~~
-[main 34961b1] Add concerns about effects of Mars' moons on Wolfman
+[main 34961b1] Add comment on what `read` command does
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}